w3c/wai-intro-wcag/content/wcag3-intro.md

 The WCAG 3 conformance model is an effort to address situations such as that example &mdash; to benefit users and website providers.
 Rather than pass-fail, …@@

 ### Structure
-...
-WCAG 3 includes:
+WCAG 3 has:
+* **Guidelines**
-* **Guidelines** &mdash; are solutions to accessibility problems.
-Guidelines in WCAG 3 are more granular than the guidelines in WCAG 2.
+* Solutions to accessibility problems.
+* Guidelines in WCAG 3 are more granular than the guidelines in WCAG 2.
+* **Outcomes**
+* Testable statements.
-* **Outcomes** &mdash; are testable statements.
-Outcomes in WCAG 3 are somewhat similar to success criteria in WCAG 2.
+* Outcomes in WCAG 3 are somewhat similar to success criteria in WCAG 2.

 WCAG 3 supporting material includes:
+* **Methods**
-* **Methods** &mdash; are detailed ways to rate how well a website meets an outcome.
-Methods in WCAG 3 are somewhat similar to Techniques for WCAG 2.
+* Detailed ways to rate how well a website meets an outcome.
+* Methods in WCAG 3 are somewhat similar to Techniques for WCAG 2.
+* **How-To documents**
-* **How-To documents** &mdash; explain more about each outcome??guideline and how to apply them.
-How-To documents in WCAG 3 are somewhat similar to the Understanding documents for WCAG 2.
+* Explain more about each outcome??guideline and how to apply them.
+* How-To documents in WCAG 3 are somewhat similar to the Understanding documents for WCAG 2.
 * ?
 Functional needs ?
 * ? other ?